einalem4/travelers-budget-tracker/README.md

 ## Description:

-A budget tracker application that allows for offline access and functionality.
+A Progressive Web Application that allows for offline access and functionality.
 The user will be able to add expenses and deposits to their budget with or without a connection.
 If the user enters transactions offline, the total will be updated when they're brought back online.

 ## Table of Contents